pullflow/vscode-pullflow/README.md

 ---

 1. **Installation**: Install the “Pullflow” extension from the Visual Studio Marketplace or Open VSX Registry.
-2. **Login**: Click on “Sign in to Pullflow” from the VS Code status bar.
+2. **Sign in**: Click on “Sign in to Pullflow” from the VS Code status bar.
 3. **Ready to use**: The extension is now ready to use ✨

 ## Key Features